 The 3 Steps You're Missing When Planning Anything—Including Sermon Prep

-• Trip to store: 30 minutes
+• Drive to the grocery store: 30 minutes

 • Grocery shopping: one hour

-• Trip back: 30 minutes
+• Drive home: 30 minutes

 • Cooking time: three hours